Tejasvini810/Tejasvini810/README.md

 - 🖊 Interested in writing screenplay scripts, essay and short stories.

 ### Education
-- 🌱 I'm currently persuing B.Tech second year in Motital Nehru National Institute of Technology and my branch is Computer Science and Engineering.
+- 🌱 I'm currently persuing B.Tech third year in Motital Nehru National Institute of Technology and my branch is Computer Science and Engineering.
 - 🌱 I have completed my 12th from Jai Hind Junior College which is in Pune.